Andrew Pickering

 Andrew Pickering (born 1948) is a British sociologist, philosopher and historian of science at the University of Exeter.
 He was a professor of sociology and a director of science and technology studies at the University of Illinois at Urbana-Champaign until 2007.
 He holds a doctorate in physics from the University of London, and a doctorate in Science Studies from the University of Edinburgh.
-His book Constructing Quarks: A Sociological History of Particle Physics (1984) is a classic in the field of the sociology of science.
+He is known for his book Constructing Quarks: A Sociological History of Particle Physics (1984).